 - Name, age, profession and place of residence for 4 witnesses

 Marriage records are written on the day of the marriage.
 Since the introduction of the civil registration, church marriages were not legally binding.
 Religious people typically married twice: once for the church and once for the law.
-This doesn’t even have to be on the same day, some people marry for the church months are years after they get married for the law.
+This doesn’t even have to be on the same day, some people marry for the church months or years after they get married for the law, but usually the civil and church marriage dates are pretty close.
 The only legal marriage is the one before the civil registration.

 Before a couple can get married, they had to turn over many different documents: